bukbukXiu/ManjaroProAudio/README.md

 Following this guide will hopefully allow you to get the best possible performance on Linux for professional audio needs.
 Even though these steps are well-tested, it is wise to research what each step accomplishes and why (the search engine is your friend :P ).

+## Fundamentals

+To get started, and aftering installing Manjaro, you could try just steps 3 and 5.
+If you need to use windows plugins on Linux also follow step 11.
+Based on your pro audio workflows, hardware etc, your mileage may vary.
+If you still have audio issues, try following the full guide...

+## Full In-depth guide

 1) Install Manjaro KDE

 2) rtcqs (formerly known as realtimeconfigquickscan)